google-deepmind/mujoco/doc/programming/index.rst

 `mjxmacro.h <https://github.com/google-deepmind/mujoco/blob/main/include/mujoco/mjxmacro.h>`__
    This file is optional and is not included by mujoco.h.
 It defines :ref:`X Macros <tyXMacro>` that can automate the mapping of mjModel and mjData into scripting languages, as well as other operations that require accessing all fields of mjModel and mjData.
-See code sample :ref:`testxml.cc <saTestXML>`.
 `mjexport.h <https://github.com/google-deepmind/mujoco/blob/main/include/mujoco/mjexport.h>`__
    Macros used for exporting public symbols from the MuJoCo library.
 This header should not be used directly by client code.